In Depth: Inner Brain 2

 This artery feeds the parts of the cerebrum not handled by the internal carotid arteries.
-It also sends blood to the cerebellum and the brain stem.
+It also sends blood to the cerebellum and the brain stem, which lie at the base of the brain.
 The cerebellum is largely responsible for making the body’s movements more precise, and the different parts of the brain stem control much of the body’s involuntary functions.
 Blood from this system also supplies sections of the spinal cord.

-Both systems provide blood to the diencephalon: its parts either route information from the rest of the body to the appropriate parts of the brain or control involuntary functions.
+Both systems provide blood to the diencephalon: its parts either route information from the rest of the body to the appropriate areas of the brain or control involuntary functions.

 The main arteries of the internal carotid and the vertebral-basilar systems each have many smaller branches that funnel blood to more specific areas within the brain.

-The two systems meet in what is called the Circle of Willis, which also connect to the posterior and anterior communicating arteries.
+The two systems meet in what is called the circle of Willis, which also connects to the posterior and anterior communicating arteries.

 There are also two systems of veins that take blood away from the brain.
 Superficial veins handle the outer areas, and deep veins take care of the interior.

 There is also a set of internal cerebral veins.
 This pair merges into the great cerebral vein, which are also joined by the deep veins in the brain.

 All of these veins drain into large venous passages called sinuses.
 Blood from the superficial veins flows into the superior sagittal sinus, and the deep and interior cerebral veins drain into the straight sinus.